1. The Durrell Wildlife Park (aka Jersey Zoo)

 Continue to the west from the Parish Church along a beautiful winding path to the Beauport beach, a pristine sandy cove popular with locals.

-Those looking for a great food should consider the Oyster Box (for high class seafood), the Old Smugglers Inn (a quaint tavern with wooden beams and roaring fires, offering real ales and traditional grub) and the Wayside Cafe (next to the beach, offering tasty and good value lunches).
+Those looking for a great food should consider the Oyster Box (for high class seafood), and the Old Smugglers Inn (a quaint tavern with wooden beams and roaring fires, offering real ales and traditional grub).

 11. A day trip to Guernsey